rcifw/rcifw.github.io/docs/getting-started/slurm-basics.md

 ## Shares
 Each account is assigned a number of shares related to the amount paid for access.
 Here is a summary:
 * While partition weights are equal, the partition to which you submit jobs controls the maximum runtime and the pool of computing resources you can access (see [here](#partitions-and-quality-of-service))
-* Accounts are assigned a set of shares relative to their paid tier (e.g., Tier 1 = 100 shares, Tier 2 = 200 shares, Tier 3 = 300 shares), while the default (i.e., "unassociated") account (for free usage) receives 1 share.
+* Accounts are assigned a set of shares relative to their paid tier (e.g., Tier 1 = 100 shares, Tier 2 = 200 shares, Tier 3 = 300 shares), while the default (i.e., "unassociated") account (for free [partitions](##Partitions)) receives 1 share.
-* When a user submits jobs via an Account, those jobs draw from that account's shares; users do not have individual shares.
+* When a user submits jobs via an Account, those jobs draw from that **account**'s shares; users do not have individual shares.
 * Priority is based on the following weights: 62.5% based on shares, 31.25% based on the job wait time, and the rest based on job size

 You can get a sense of your account shares through the `sshare` command (see [here](https://slurm.schedmd.com/sshare.html))